DanielYoon82/ActiveDirectory/README.md

 </p>
 <br />

 - <b>Disabling and Deleting User Accounts</b> <br/>
-HR reports that one employee has left the company, while another is taking a temporary leave of absence.  <br />
+HR reports that one employee has left the company, while another is taking a temporary leave of absence.
+First, delete the account of the terminated employee  <br />

-To manage account access appropriately, I:

-- Deleted the account of the terminated employee
-- Disabled the account of the employee on leave
--

 <br />
 <p align="center">